lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 Qubits need to remain coherent throughout the duration of the computation.
 This is difficult to do, because for qubits to remain coherent, they must be perfectly isolated from their surroundings.

-The act of measuring, of course, intentionally decoheres the system, but any interaction with the environment will also cause the system to decoherence into a classical probability distribution of basis states.
+Any interaction with the environment will also cause the system to decohere into a classical probability distribution of basis states.
+This is sometimes described as "losing information" to the environment.
 This will introduce errors into your computation, because classical systems can't do cool stuff like interfere with itself to amplify the desire state.

-I'm not convinced that I really _grok_ the concept of decoherence, so I'll just leave it like this: decoherence bad.
+I'm still not convinced that I really _grok_ the concept of decoherence, so I'll just leave it like this: decoherence bad.
 Break quantum algorithms.
 Make error.

 Currently, the best coherence times for qubits are in the range of seconds.